Article Archived, please look for an updated article soon!

 V. Oklahoma’s Current Policy Confusion on Four-Day School Weeks

 In 2019, the Oklahoma Legislature passed SB 441, which required school boards seeking to keep or adopt a four-day school week calendar to obtain a waiver from the Oklahoma State Board of Education (OSBE).
 To obtain a calendar waiver, applicants were required to maintain the 1,080 hours of yearly instruction time and satisfy additional standards set by the OSBE.
-Last May, seven Oklahoma school districts applied to the OSBE for a calendar waiver.
+Last May, seven Oklahoma school districts applied for a calendar waiver from the OSBE, overseen then by former State Superintendent Joy Hofmeister .
 Six of the seven applicants satisfied or exceeded the OSBE standards.
 However, the OSBE still denied all seven waiver requests.

 The waiver denials prompted much confusion and frustration among Oklahomans.
 The situation has left many Oklahomans and school boards wondering if four-day school weeks are still obtainable, and if so, what the requirements are for obtaining one—since fulfilling the current OSBE requirements is insufficient.
 Today, there are zero school districts in Oklahoma operating on a four-day calendar.